 In addition to the entrance fee increases, the seashore is also planning to establish a tent-only section in the Fort Pickens campground and to increase some camping fees.
 Tent camping fees would remain at $26 per night, but the cost for RV campsites with hookups at the Fort Pickens campground would increase from $26 to $40 per night.

 If approved, the proposed fee changes would take effect October 1, 2017.
-Public comments about the proposed fees can be submitted via email [email protected], online at parkplanning.nps.gov, or by mail to Gulf Islands National Seashore Fee Program, 1801 Gulf Breeze Parkway, Gulf Breeze, FL 32563.
+Public comments about the proposed fees can be submitted via email to [email protected], online at parkplanning.nps.gov, or by mail to Gulf Islands National Seashore Fee Program, 1801 Gulf Breeze Parkway, Gulf Breeze, FL 32563.
 Comments are due by July 7.